Strategic Management

 Product differentiation:

 Products of the rival companies are almost identical in the local market.
 Almost all the firms are producing the same category of drug with the own brand name.
-But the products are only differing in quality from brand to brand.
+But the products are only differ in quality from brand to brand.

-Degree of Vertical Integration:
+Degree of Vertical Integration :

-Backward integration is present in the market as some manufactures have integrated themselves in supplying raw materials for their own use.
+Backward integration are present in the market as some manufactures have integrated themselves in supplying raw materials for their own use.
 As the dependence on key suppliers for raw materials has become risky for the manufactures, backward integration is most appropriate for the companies in the pharmaceuticals in Bangladesh.

 High capital is required to set up manufacturing facility in the pharmaceuticals industry.
-As the economies of scale is present in the industry, high investment is required to start minimum production for keeping the price low and make the product competitive.
+As the economic of scale is present in the industry, high investment is required to start minimum production for keeping the price low and make the product competitive.
 Products are also required to fulfill the standard prescribed and controlled the regulatory authority, so high investment is required to maintain the standard of the facility.
 High cost is also required because of the high cost of machinery and equipment.

-Economies of scale:
+Economies of scales:

 The economies of scale exist in manufacturing & purchasing of pharmaceuticals products in the market.
 As large quantities of raw materials are used for the production and as higher production is required to keep the price low and competitive.
-So, the higher the productions are done, the lower cost of per unit of medicine.
+So, the higher the productions are done, the lower cost of the per unit of medicine.

 Industry Profitability

 The profitability in the pharmaceutical industry is above average.
-The profitability is mainly depending on the scale of operation, utilization of capacity, realizing the economics of scale and learning curve effect.
+The profitability is mainly depend on the scale of operation, utilization of capacity, realizing the economics of scale and learning curve effect.
 So, only the volume sale of the product can maintain profitability for the company.

-As we know, Michael Porter’s analysis of five primary competitive forces is the key to analyze the state of competition in the industry.
+As we know, Michael Porter’s analysis of five primary competitive forces are the key to analyze the state of competition in the industry.
 Following are the brief of the competitive forces that contribute to shape pharmaceutical business in Bangladesh.

-Rivalry among competing sellers:
+Rivalry among competing sellers

 The competition among companies in this industry ranges from moderate to high.
 There are more than 150 product categories where price limit is set and controlled by the government.
 So the competition between firms in pharmaceutical industry is based mostly on non-price factors like brand preference and customer loyalty, product quality etc. The nature of rivalry among pharmaceutical industry can be explained in terms of following factors:

-Rivalry in the industry is intense as significant numbers of companies are operating in this industry.
+• Rivalry in the industry is intense as significant numbers of companies are operating in this industry.
 There are around more than 150 companies inthis industry among which the top 30 companies control more than 90% of the market, which makes the industry consolidated in nature.

-150 products, the competition is mainly based on other marketing activities instead of price.
+• As the government is controlling and setting the price for the product class of around 150 products, the competition is mainly based on other marketing activities instead of price.
 Only top 10-15 companies are marketing all these product categories and rivalry is mainly exist in these products class and among these 10-15 companies.

-Competition is not that intense in those product classes for which the government is not controlling and setting up the prices.
+• Competition is not that intense in those product classes for which the government is not controlling and setting up the prices.
 Moderately expensive molecules where demand is coming usually from the affluent and urban classes, competition is getting high these days as increasing number of companies are coming up to cover these segments of the market.

-Rivalry is strong in the market as the demand for the product is growing slowly.
+• Rivalry is strong in the market as the demand for the product is growing slowly.
 There are many companies who are offering in the same markets for their products.
 Rivalry is also strong because the customers’ cost of switching the brands is low.
 Doctors are flexible to prescribe different products for their availability in the market.

-Rivalry tends to be vigorous as the exit barriers are very high due to requirement of huge capital and other investments.
+• Rivalry tends to be vigorous as the exit barriers are very high due to requirement of huge capital and other investments.
 Rivalry increases because strong companies of the other business are acquiring weak firms in the industry and aggressively launching the pharmaceutical business.

-Competitive firms are using price cuts and other competitive weapons to boost unit volume and to realize the economies of scale which is also causing intensive rivalry.
-Potential Entry of new competitors:
+• Competitive firms are using price cuts and other competitive weapons to boost unit volume and to realize the economic of scale which is also causing intensive rivalry.

 Entry barriers in pharmaceutical industry is high for foreign companies as the govt. rules does not permit foreign companies to enter the market without joint venture with a Bangladeshi firm owning at least 50% share of the company.
 Initial capital requirement, brand preference and customer loyalty, strict government rules and regulations to match with and qualify for entering this market etc. are also playing as high entry barriers for the potential competitors.
-Even though there are high entry barriers in the industry, threats from potential new entrants in this industry are also significant because of the industry profitability and the rapid growth of the market.
+Even though there are high entry barriers in the industry, threats from potential new entrants in this industry is also significant because of the industry profitability and the rapid growth of the market.
+Following are the factors that can be considered as entry barriers of this industry

 As the scale economies deter entry in this industry and cannot be achieved at the beginning of operation, potential new entrants have to start on a large scale which is a costly and perhaps a risky move.
 Sustainable profitability certainly depends on the scale of the operation and production of large volume.
-Potential entrants have to encounter scale-related barriers in this industry not just in production but in advertising, marketing and distribution and raw material purchasing as well.
+Potential entrants has to encounter scale-related barriers in this industry not just in production but in advertising, marketing and distribution and raw material purchasing as well.

 Brand preference and customer loyalty:

 As mass media advertising is not allowed in the pharmaceutical industry, Promotional and advertisement activities are done through physicians, chemists or retailers.
-In case of physicians it’s done through direct contact, providing free samples, arranging seminars, providing necessary information etc. In case of chemists or retailers it’s done through discounts, commissions etc. Usually the end user of the products must follow the physician’s prescription, so they don’t have any choice in brands.
+In case of physicians it’s done through direct contact, providing free samples, arranging seminars, providing necessary information etc. In case of chemists or retailers it’s done through discounts, commissions etc. Usually the end user of the products must follow the physicians prescription, so they don’t have any choice in brands.
 So brand preference and loyalty of the consultant class is playing a vital role in establishing relative market share in this industry.
 It’s very hard for any new entrant to build preference and loyalty to these special segments within a short period of time.

 Distribution channel: